CSCfi/NOCOS/usecases/landfastice/README.md

  - Calculate montly climatologies
  - Save result as a plot

-Limitation:
+> [!NOTE]
-Be aware that currently (as of July 2025) ClimateDT simulations only provide daily average values for sea ice drift.
+> Be aware that currently (as of July 2025) ClimateDT simulations only provide daily average values for sea ice drift.
 This might lead to a slight overestimation of landfast ice.

 ## Software Description